Alternative name: Salvadori's Scimitar-Babbler

 Del Hoyo, J, A Elliott, and D Christie, eds.
 2007.
 Handbook of the Birds of the World.
 Volume 12: Picathartes to Tits and Chickadees.
 Barcelona: Lynx Edicions.
 ISBN 978-8496553422

 Rasmussen, PC and JC Anderton.
 2005.
 Birds of South Asia: The Ripley Guide.
 Barcelona: Lynx Edicions.
 ISBN 978-8487334672

 Clements, J. F., T. S. Schulenberg, M. J. Iliff, D. Roberson, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
-2016.
-The eBird/Clements checklist of birds of the world: v2016, with updates to August 2016.
+2018.
+The eBird/Clements checklist of birds of the world: v2018.
 Downloaded from http://www.birds.cornell.edu/clementschecklist/download/

 [ edit] External Links